UI-Apps/.github/profile/README.md

 > 🐦 Some `README` information from repositories is going to be moved to the organization site.
 Sorry for an inconvinience.

-## How email me about project problems?
+## How to email me about project problems?

 Please include `issue`|`problem`|`bug`|`feature` and `ui-apps` words in a message body when you email me about any issue.